-Ontario Purple Martin Association
+Welcome to the Ontario Purple Martin Association (OPMA)

-Welcome to the homepage of the Ontario Purple Martin Association (l’association Ontario de l’Hirondelle noire) Founded in 2001 as the Essex Purple Martin Association, we are happy to assist purple martin hobbyists and citizen scientists from all of Ontario, Canada as well as other North American affiliates.
+The Ontario Purple Martin Association (l’Association ontarienne de l’Hirondelle noire (pourpree)) was founded in 2001 as the Essex Purple Martin Association to assist purple martin hobbyists and citizen scientists from all of Ontario, Canada as well as other North American affiliates.

 Why do we offer martin houses to Purple Martins?

 It saddens us to mention this but, while Purple Martins are still abundant birds, their numbers have been falling slowly but steadily for decades.
 Their breeding range in the north and in Canada’s heartland has almost disappeared, but the Great Lakes Region continues to hold their populations in greater numbers.
 Purple Martin

 nesting numbers have decreased significantly since 1970.
 At one time it was estimated that their population was around 11 million but today it hovers between 7-8 million.